 My sister fulfilled her dreams of becoming a mother just ahead of my high school graduation, making me an aunt when the idea of babies was still just a vaguely positive notion to me.
-I always knew she'd be a mom — but me?
+I always knew she'd be a mum — but me?
 It hasn't been that easy to ascertain.
-I have been a paraplegic using a wheelchair full time since I was 5, when a car accident left me unable to feel or use my legs from the waist down.
+I have been a paraplegic using a wheelchair full time since I was five, when a car accident left me unable to feel or use my legs from the waist down.

 Aside from having a serious issue with stairs, I have a fairly normal life.
 I have a car (a Subaru sedan, modified so I can use hand controls), I live alone in New York City, and I can get around the city just fine.
 Certain adult achievements, though, have remained out of my grasp.